congo-basin-institute/web-design-workshop/README.md

 - CSS custom properties

-### Session 8: Art Direction for the Web
+### Session 7: Art Direction for the Web

 - Demo art directed layouts
-- Grids & Flexbox
-- Media queries
-- Layouts
+- Building a Grid
+- Layout and placing content

 #### Hands on